ENCODE-DCC/encoded/docs/indexers.rst

     :bot_token: For the time being this is required for slack notification to work.
     :which: Use 'all' when combined with notify to be notified when all indexers have completed.

 A note about reindexing the region indexer.
-Since files are not expected to change contents they are not generally *readded* to the index, it is useful to be able to force one or more files into the regions index.
-By requesting reindex=all or reindex={uuids} directly to ``/_regionindexer_state`` the qualified files will be *(re)added*.
-It should be understood that the uuid expected is for tne dataset that contains the file, not the file itself.
-It should also be clear that primary indexer reindexing will trigger (followup) region indexer reinexing.
-However files already in the index will *not be readded* as a result.
+Since files are not expected to change contents they are not generally *re-added* to the index, it is useful to be able to force one or more files into the regions index.
+By requesting reindex=all or reindex={uuids} directly to ``/_regionindexer_state`` the qualified files *will be* (re)added.
+It should be understood that the uuid expected is *for the dataset* that contains the file, not the file itself.
+It should also be noted that a primary indexer reindex request will trigger the (followup) region indexer to reindex, but this will not force re-add files.